Blackened Cod (15 Minute Recipe)

 Fish can fall apart easily while cooking if you touch it too much or try to flip it before it’s ready.
 Be sure to look for the opaque edges before flipping.

 You can cook blackened cod ahead of time, and then use the cold leftovers to top off salads or roll into a wrap.
+Keep leftovers in an airtight container in the fridge up to 2 days.
 If you’d like to eat it hot, rewarm it in a microwave covered with parchment at 50% power for 1 to 2 minutes per piece of fish.

 Homemade Cajun Seasoning

-Can’t find Cajun seasoning at the store?
-No worries, you can easily make your own by combining the spices below!
+Can’t find Cajun seasoning at the grocery store?
+No worries, you can easily make your own quick and easy homemade spice blend by combining the spices below!

 - 1 ½ teaspoons paprika